MultiSafepay/docs/content/integrations/magento-1.md

 1. Sign in to your Magento 1 backend.
 2. Go to **Stores** > **Configuration** > **MultiSafepay** > **MultiSafepay settings**.

-**Credit cards**
+**Card payments**

-Recurring Payments are not available for the generic credit card gateway.
+Recurring Payments are not available for the generic card payments gateway.
 You must enable the Visa, Mastercard, and/or Maestro gateways separately.
 This displays the **Save card** option at checkout.

 </details>